jumutc/TVUS-segmentation/README.md

-# TVUS Segmentation: AI-Powered Uterine Segmentation in 2D and 3D Transvaginal Ultrasound
+# Improving Transvaginal Ultrasound (TVUS) Image Acquisition with Real-Time AI-Powered Uterine Segmentation

-This repository contains the implementation for **AI-Powered Uterine Segmentation in 2D and 3D Transvaginal Ultrasound (TVUS)**, providing deep learning models and tools for automated segmentation of uterine structures in ultrasound images.
+This repository contains the implementation for **"Improving Transvaginal Ultrasound (TVUS) Image Acquisition with Real-Time AI-Powered Uterine Segmentation"** paper, providing deep learning models and tools for automated segmentation of uterine structures in ultrasound images.

 ## Overview